cats-of-the-world/boitata/docs/src/reference/blueprints.md

 # Blueprints

-A **blueprint** stitches agent, tool, script, and human-approval steps into a typed graph — hybrid deterministic/agentic workflows with fan-out, retry, and verify loops.
+A blueprint stitches agent, tool, script, and human-approval steps into a typed
+graph: hybrid deterministic/agentic workflows with fan-out, retry, and verify loops.
 This is how Boitata automates multi-step workflows instead of a single free-form agent run.

 Blueprints are YAML files you provide.
-Point `--blueprint` at a path — either one of the ready-to-copy examples under [`examples/blueprints/`](https://github.com/cats-of-the-world/boitata/tree/master/examples/blueprints) or your own file:
+Point `--blueprint` at a path, either one of the ready-to-copy examples under [`examples/blueprints/`](https://github.com/cats-of-the-world/boitata/tree/master/examples/blueprints) or your own file: